Kinjen0/Kinjen0/README.md

 - Currently Learning Web Development -
-- Current CS Student at the New College Of Florida -
+- Computer Science Grad from the New College Of Florida -

 <!--
 **Kinjen0/Kinjen0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.